catamphetamine/libphonenumber-js/README.md

 * On-the-fly country detection for "as you type" in case of ambiguous country phone codes (e.g. NANPA countries) – test "leading digits" for country when available, test phone number types when the phone number is formatted "completely", unite all phone number formats into one big array for this country phone code.
 * Generate "leading digits patterns" alternatives for 1-digit and 2-digit national numbers using national number patterns for the country (and also generate additional (supplemental) leading digits patterns for 3-digit (and more) national numbers from phone number format patterns)
-* Add `valid` variable for "as you type" instance (will be a flag which is gonna be set to `true` in cases when a phone number could be formatted "completely", and reset otherwise)
-* Add `template` variable for "as you type" instance
 * Add `country` variable for "as you type" instance (will be `undefined` in case of ambiguity for the phone number entered so far)
 * Add an ability to input a value for "as you type" formatter not just character-by-character but as a whole (performance optimization)